-A potential risk exists in exacerbating any psychological symptoms through engagement and discussion of war-related material.
-Some participants may suffer from a form of PTSD and be extremely sensitive to issues surrounding the interview topic.
-It is possible that the interview may trigger strong affects and provoke psychological problems.
+A potential risk exists in exacerbating any psychological symptoms through engagement and dramatic representation of war-related material.
+Some participants may suffer from a form of PTSD and be extremely sensitive to issues surrounding the play.
+It is possible that participation may trigger strong affects and provoke psychological problems.